-When the world started shutting itself in, the talking bobbleheads started telling everyone that this what your moment.
+When the world started shutting itself in, the talking bobbleheads started telling everyone that this was your moment.
 Isaac Newton invented calculus during the plague!
 Just imagine what you can do with all this free time.

 Here’s how he (probably) did it, according to the 10 minutes of wikipedia-grade research I’ve put into this: